Approved Applications and Operational Facilities

 Thereafter, on April 30, 2009, Gulf Landing LLC surrendered its deepwater port license.
-The Maritime Administration (MARAD) accepted the license surrender and issued a License surrender notice in the Federal Register on July 1, 2009 (71 FR 31479).
-No public comments were received regarding this action.
+The Maritime Administration accepted the license surrender and issued a License surrender notice in the Federal Register on July 1, 2009 (71 FR 31479).
 This project remains closed.

 Port Pelican (Port Pelican, LLC)

-On November 25, 2002, Port Pelican, LLC (Port Pelican), an affiliate of ChevronTexaco Corporation, submitted an application for a deepwater port license to construct LNG gravity based structure facility off the coast of Louisiana.
+On November 25, 2002, Port Pelican, LLC (Port Pelican), an affiliate of ChevronTexaco Corporation, submitted an application for a deepwater port license to construct a liquefied natural gas (LNG) gravity based structure facility off the coast of Louisiana.
 The Port Pelican Deepwater Port License was issued on January 20, 2004, and was the first deepwater port license to be issued for the construction and operation of an LNG facility.

 On July 11, 2005, Port Pelican LLC provided a letter to the Maritime Administration and U.S. Coast Guard of its plans to place the project on an indefinite hold.
 On October 4, 2005, a Notice of Cancellation was published in the Federal Register.
 Later, on October 28, 2009, the Maritime Administration received notification from Port Pelican LLC of the relinquishment of its License.
 In response, the Maritime Administration published a Federal Register Notice on December 9, 2009, announcing the relinquishment of the License and cancellation of all actions related to the project.
 To date, the project remains closed with the Maritime Administration.